Harmful Algal Blooms

 Rinse the pet or livestock with fresh water and contact your veterinarian.

-Photos of HABs and information about identifying HABs can be found at the following links:
+Additional photos of HABs and information about identifying HABs can be found at the following links:

 - New York Department of Environmental Conservation, HAB Photo Gallery